LL.M. Curriculum and Program Tracks

 Key Bar Examination Sites

-Georgia does allow foreign-trained lawyers to take the bar examination after completing a prescribed, bar-focused LL.M. curriculum – an opportunity that Georgia State Law helped advance.
+Georgia allows foreign-trained lawyers to take the bar examination after completing a prescribed, bar-focused LL.M. curriculum.
 Additional information about the new State Bar of Georgia rules:

 - Supreme Court of Georgia Office of Bar Admissions LL.M.
 Curriculum Information